 In 2011, Jewell completed his second year as WPS Homicide Unit Supervisor when he came into conflict with upper Police Management after challenging a transfer policy that would force two (2) dedicated investigators out of the Unit.

-That challenge resulted in a curt blindside transfer to a desk job in a Uniform Patrol Division.
+That challenge resulted in a blindside transfer to a desk job in a Uniform Patrol Division.
 Never one to shy away from a fight, Jewell filed a grievance against the WPS alleging the transfer was punitive in purpose or effect.
-He subsequently won a very public Labour Arbitration Hearing that was extremely critical of high ranking members of the Police Service.
+He subsequently won a public Labour Arbitration Hearing that was extremely critical of high ranking members of the Police Service.

 The Police Insider is committed to providing readers with the kind of insight into crime related stories that can only be shared by someone who’s been “behind the badge.”